Lindsay Whalen

 Lindsay Marie Whalen (born May 9, 1982) is an American professional basketball coach and former player who is an assistant coach for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
 Whalen played college basketball at the University of Minnesota, and led the team to its only NCAA tournament Final Four appearance in 2004.
-Selected fourth overall in the 2004 WNBA draft by the Connecticut Sun, Whalen played for 15 seasons in the WNBA with the Sun and the Lynx, and is considered one of the better point guards in WNBA history.
+Selected fourth overall in the 2004 WNBA draft by the Connecticut Sun, Whalen played for 15 seasons in the WNBA with the Sun and the Lynx, and is considered one of the best point guards in WNBA history.

 Whalen won two World titles and two Olympic gold medals with the United States women's national basketball team, as well as four WNBA championships with the Minnesota Lynx.
 She retired from playing professional basketball at the end of the 2018 season as the WNBA's career leader in games won (323).
 Whalen was voted into the WNBA Top 20@20 as one of the league's top 20 players of all time in 2016, and was voted into The W25 as one of the league's top 25 players of all time in 2021.
 Whalen was inducted to the Naismith Memorial Basketball Hall of Fame in 2022 and the Women's Basketball Hall of Fame in 2023.

 In 2018, during her final season with the Lynx in the WNBA, Whalen became the head coach at the University of Minnesota, a role she held for five seasons.
 In November 2024, she returned to the Lynx as an assistant coach.

-High school career
+Early life

 At Hutchinson High School in Hutchinson, Minnesota, Whalen was a four-time All-Missota Conference pick, and led her team to three consecutive conference basketball championships.
 She was also a four-time honorable mention All-State selection.
 She averaged 22.8 points, 5.8 rebounds and 4.3 assists as a junior.
+The Hutchinson High School gymnasium has since been renamed in Whalen's honor.
+She was also an All-Conference selection in tennis and track.

 Whalen won a state title and placed 13th nationally with her club team, the Minnesota Jaguars.
-She was also an All-Conference selection in tennis and track.

-The gymnasium has since been renamed in Whalen's honor.